fdcastel/Proxmox-Automation/win-cloud-init.md

 $cidata = Get-Volume -FileSystemLabel "cidata"
 ```

-It waits up to 30 seconds for the drive to appear, accounting for potential delays in drive mounting during the boot process.
+By default, it waits up to 5 seconds for the drive to appear (configurable via `-SecondsForCloudInitDrive` parameter).
+When installed as a scheduled task, it uses a 30-second timeout to account for potential delays in drive mounting during the boot process.

 ### 3. Configuration Files